-- development and implementation of the company's productivity agenda during the 2017 strategic plan and 2018 operating plan process - leadership of the capital allocation process allowing for the investment in several in-licensing deals and increased funding for the advancement of new medicines - co-leadership of the Elanco strategic review ultimately leading to the Elanco initial public offering in 2018 - · engagement with legislation leading to U.S. tax reform - · establishment of an excellent rapport with the investment community - leadership and executive sponsorship of Lilly's Indian Network, an employee resource group focused on supporting and advancing people of Indian heritage in the company.
+- development and implementation of the company's productivity agenda during the 2017 strategic plan and 2018 operating plan process - leadership of the capital allocation process allowing for investment in several in-licensing deals and increased funding for the advancement of new medicines - co-leadership of the Elanco strategic review ultimately leading to the Elanco initial public offering in 2018 - engagement with legislation leading to U.S. tax reform - establishment of an excellent rapport with the investment community - leadership and executive sponsorship of Lilly's Indian Network, an employee resource group focused on supporting and advancing people of Indian heritage in the company.

-Michael Harrington, Senior Vice President and General Counsel: Mr. Harrington was effective and influential in his role as General Counsel in 2017, and he was a productive partner with the executive team.
-Key performance contributions by Mr. Harrington included:
+Michael Harrington, Senior Vice President and General Counsel: Mr. Harrington was effective and influential in his role as general counsel in 2017, and he was a productive partner with the executive team.
+In 2017, he:

-- · defending several key patents, including patents for Alimta in the United States, Europe, and Japan - · developing and implementing legal strategies across the company - · working to ensure the company has robust compliance around the world - · leading a company initiative to increase protection of Lilly's intellectual property assets and improve cyber security - leading and serving as an executive sponsor of the company's PRIDE organization (Lilly's employee resource group focused on supporting and advancing lesbian, gay, bisexual, and transgender employees).
+- defended several key patents, including patents for Alimta in the United States, Europe, and Japan - developed and implemented legal strategies across the company - worked to ensure the company has robust compliance around the world - · led a company initiative to increase protection of Lilly's intellectual property assets and improve cyber security - led and served as an executive sponsor of the company's PRIDE organization, an employee resource group focused on supporting and advancing lesbian, gay, bisexual, and transgender employees.